SSWConsulting/SSW.People.Profiles/Sebastien-Boissiere/Sebastien-Boissiere.md

 quote:  "First, solve the problem.
 Then, write the code. – John Johnson"
 ---

 Sebastien is a Software Architect with more than 10 years of experience in software development in France, China and now Australia.

-Sebastien worked for the world leading company for HR and Payroll, developping solutions using Java/J2EE, .Net/.Net Core and Angular.
+Sebastien worked for the world leading company for HR and Payroll, developing solutions using Java/J2EE, .Net/.Net Core and Angular.